breatheco-de/exercise-contact-list-context/README.md

 $ npm run start
 ```

-This boilerplate contains no real functionalities, but it has 99.99% of the HTML/CSS that you'll need for the project, allowing you to focus on the functionality.

-**Please use the Context for this project:** The boilerplate comes with the *Context* already configured.
-Check the `/store` folder.
+***Please Use the Context for This Project:** The template comes with the Context configured.

 ## 📝 Instructions:

-1. You have to add the code needed to make your application handle contacts, specifically:
+- You must add the necessary code to ensure your application handles contacts through the typical CRUD operations (Create, Read, Update, Delete), specifically:
     - Create
+    - Read contacts
     - Update
     - Delete
-2. (Optional) Ask the user for confirmation before deleting, use the Modal component for that.
+- (Optional) Ask the user for confirmation before deleting a contact.
+Use a Modal component for this.

-All the functionalities must be implemented in the `actions` object inside the `flux.js` file.
+All functionalities must be implemented under the concept of Context.

-`fetch` the data from the API: https://playground.4geeks.com/contact/docs
+`fetch` the data from the API: [https://playground.4geeks.com/contact/docs](https://playground.4geeks.com/contact/docs)

-## This project is divided in:

-### Two different views:
+## The Project Should Have Two Different Views:

-1. Contact: Contains the list of contacts.
+1. **Contact:** This view should display the list of contacts.
-2. AddContact: It's just a form used to create or update contacts.
+2. **AddContact:** This view should include the form used to create or update contacts.

-### One component:
+### One Component:

-1. ContactCard: It just displays one contact.
+1. **ContactCard:** Displays a single contact.

-## 💡 Hints:
+## 💡 Tips:

-+ Start with some dummy content in the store (`flux.js`).

-+ Use Postman to try the API endpoints before coding.
++ Use Postman to test the API endpoints before coding.

 That is it!
 Start coding your React Application :)